Dqrshan/Dqrshan/README.md

 <div align="center">

 Hi, my name is Darshan and I'm from India.
 I'm a simple developer and a gamer who studies at WGS, Bangalore.
-Birthday: 22/08/2005
+Born on [22/08/2005](https://happyhappybirthday.net/en/2005/08/22).
 </div>

 <h2 align="center">Connections</h2>